avierstr/amplicon_sorter/README.md

 `python3 amplicon_sorter.py -i infile.fastq -o outputfolder -np 8 -min 550 -max 3050 -ra -maxr 600000`

 By random sampling 20x the maximum number of reads, it is possible to find low abundant species.

+### Parameters depending on the basecaller and flow cell settings:

+Guppy v5.xx has a High Accuracy (HAC) and Super Accuracy (SupHAC) option to do the basecalling and sequencing is possible on a 9.4.1 and R10 type of flow cell.

+If you are working with species that are more than 95 – 96% similar, it is important to change or finetune some settings of Amplicon_sorter:

+ - `--similar_species_groups`: this is used to create species groups.
+The script is looking for the highest similarities between species and uses those to create species groups.
+When a better basecaller or flow cell is used, the higher this value can be.
+By default, the setting to create groups is 93% which is only a small portion of the reads with the HAC data, but a big part of the reads with the SupHAC data.
+If you increase that value for HAC data, you will find less species in the sample.
+If you decrease the value, it will result in more groups of the same species.
+For **SupHAC and/or R10 data**, it is better to **increase** the value **to 94**% (or more?).
+ - `--similar_consensus`: this parameter is used to merge species groups if the consensus is more than 96% (default for HAC) similar.
+When you increase this value, you will get more groups with the same species that are not merged.
+When decreasing this value, it is possible that closely related species are merged in one group.
+For the **SupHAC and/or R10 data**, this value can be **increased to 98**%.

 ### Todo: